operator-framework/operator-sdk/doc/operator-capabilities.md

 8. Does your Operator expose Operand performance metrics?

+<sup>1</sup> The RED method
+The RED Method defines the three key metrics for every service in your architecture.
+* Rate (the number of requests per second)
+* Errors (the number of those requests that are failing)
+* Duration (the amount of time those requests take)

 ---

 ## Level 5 - Auto Pilot

-The final piece of the puzzle in eliminating/significantly reducing  any remaining manual intervention in managing the operand.
-The operator should automatically pick up on load of the operand and auto scale based on thresholds.
-The operator should automatically fix an unhealthy operand.
-The operator should tune the operands performance, this could include changing the node the pods are running on or modifying operand configuration.
+The highest capability level aims to significantly reduce/eliminate any remaining manual intervention in managing the operand.
+The operator should configure the Operand to auto-scale as load picks up.
+The Operator should understand the application-level performance indicators and determine when it's healthy and performing well.
+The operator should attempt to automatically fix an unhealthy operand.
+The operator should tune the operands performance, this could include scheduling on another node the pods are running on or modifying operand configuration.
-Abnormality detection takes it one step further, having the operator learn the normal performance pattern to detect abnormalities and self heal where possible.

 ### Auto-scaling